Skip to content

 Implications

 Certification: Limited direct relevance because Pb, Cd, iAs, and tHg were not measured.
-Cr and Ni concentrations (6.6 and 6.0 ppb mean across juices) provide baseline data for commercial fruit juices in a Middle Eastern market context.
-Total Cr values are not substitutable for Cr-VI.
+Cr (total) and Ni concentrations (mean across juices 6.6 and 6.0 ppb respectively) provide occurrence data for commercial fruit juices in a Middle Eastern market context.
+Total Cr is not substitutable for Cr-VI when setting hexavalent-chromium thresholds.

-Courses: Good illustration of essential-vs-toxic metal framing, and the difference in public health significance between nutrients (Zn, Cu, Fe) and contaminants in the same food matrix.
+Courses: Useful illustration of essential-vs-toxic metal framing in the same food matrix, and of the difference in public-health significance between nutrient trace elements (Zn, Cu, Fe) and contaminant trace elements at comparable ppb scales.